mikost/RepoTest2/README.md

 # A model of a Slider Puzzle game, implemented in Scala.

-To try out, run the following command lines (except the '$'s) in a terminal window:
+To try it out, run the following command lines (except the '$'s) in a terminal window:

         $ git clone https://github.com/mikost/Slider-Puzzle
         $ cd Slider-Puzzle/